marquesarthur/cronicas-rpg/class_druid_earthshaker.md

 ## Echo Slam

-At **10th level**, you gain the ability to cause a small earthquake by stomping the ground and channeling your geomagnetic grip through your surroundings.
+<i class="ra ra-lava "></i> At **10th level**, you gain the ability to cause a small earthquake by stomping the ground and channeling your geomagnetic grip through your surroundings.

 As a reaction before an enemy movement or attack roll within 60 feet of you, you cause a shockwave that travels through the ground and hits the target.
 The creature must succeed on a Dexterity saving throw against your spell save DC or be knocked prone.
 If the target has burrow speed, it makes the roll with disadvantage.